 Selected candidates will be hired for a three-year maximum duration to complete their project.

-The application period for 2014 appointments is now closed.
+Applications for 2017 appointments are now closed.
+Check back for 2018 Fellowship information.
 The Linus Pauling Distinguished Post-Doctoral Fellowship at Pacific Northwest National Laboratory accepted qualified candidate applications from recent and upcoming PhD Graduates in Science & Engineering, who wish to conduct research on a project of their choice.

 - Cover Letter